Sounds-Good-Agency/Shopify-Developer-Knowledge-Base/README.md

 3. Know that Shopify Plus stores have double the rate limits.
 [1](https://shopify.dev/concepts/about-apis/rate-limits#resource-based-rate-limits)
 4. Know that the popular `Shopify-api-node` library respects rate limiting and allows for configuration.
 [1](https://github.com/MONEI/Shopify-api-node#shopifycalllimits)

-### Security best practices

-1. Know how to rotate credentials and why it's important.
-[1](https://shopify.dev/tutorials/rotate-revoke-api-credentials)
-2. Know that access tokens should be encrypted at rest.
-3. Know that all API requests should be verified via session before taking actions on behalf of a user.
-4. Know that all user input should be cleaned and verified before saving to DB.

 ### Useful packages